hungptit/fastgrep/README.md

 * rg 0.10.0
 * fgrep master branch.

-**Note: The benchmark results aer collected in a big and busy development server with 88 cores and all files are stored in a network drive.**
+**Note: The benchmark results are collected in a big and busy development server with 88 cores and network storage.**

 #### Searching for text pattern from a Mark Twain's book ####